- Section 194J - TDS on Fees for Professional or Technical Services

 Forms 15G and 15H

-Form 15G is meant for resident individuals and HUF’s who do not have a taxable income.
-If, the income of resident individuals and HUFs from all sources does not exceed the limit of minimum exempted income (INR 2.5 lakhs as per current tax slab rates), they can submit Form 15G.
+Form 15G is meant for resident individuals and HUFs who do not have a taxable income.
+If the income of resident individuals and HUFs from all sources does not exceed the limit of minimum exempted income (INR 2.5 lakhs as per current tax slab rates), they can submit Form 15G.
 The form would be a self-declaration stating that the income is within the exempted limit.
 As such, TDS would not be deducted from the income payable to the assessee.

 Form 15H is for senior citizens aged 60 years and above.
 This is also a self-declaration form wherein the senior citizen states that his income from all sources is within the exempted limit.
-If the form is submitted, TDS would not be deducted.
+If the form is submitted, TDS will not be deducted.

 So, understand when TDS is levied on withdrawals from your EPF account to know the amount that you would get on such withdrawals.
 You can also claim a refund of the TDS deducted if your tax liability is less than the TDS deducted and deposited on your behalf.